lcsmuller/oa-hash/README.md

 # oa_hash

-A lightweight open-addressing hashtable implementation in C that gives complete memory allocation control to the user.
+A lightweight single-header open-addressing hashtable implementation in C that gives complete memory allocation control to the user.

 ## About